DanielMortada/MIC-MA1/README.md

 # Your device will automatically be set to use GPU if available
 ```

+## Model Architectures

+### Baseline Model (ResNet18)
+We use a pre-trained ResNet18 model with a modified classifier head to establish a strong baseline.

+### Custom CNN
+Our custom CNN architecture features multiple convolutional blocks with batch normalization, dropout, and a global pooling strategy.

+### Enhanced Models
+We've implemented several enhanced architectures:

+1. **Deeper CNN**: More convolutional layers for better feature extraction
+2. **Wider CNN**: More filters per layer for capturing diverse features
+3. **Regularized CNN**: Enhanced dropout and augmentation for better generalization
+4. **Attention-Enhanced CNN**: Incorporating attention mechanisms to focus on important features
+5. **Residual CNN**: Including residual connections for better gradient flow

 ## Results

 Results from our model experiments will be published upon completion of the project.